-THEME 1 Best Practice in Economic Development Horsham Rural City will be a leader in economic development practices and embed a proactive open for business attitude across the organisation THEME 2 Primary Industries Horsham Rural City and its partners will continue to facilitate growth in primary industries including agriculture, processing, mining and renewable energy THEME 3 A Vibrant Central Activity District Horsham Central Activity District will continue to develop into a vibrant hub which supports services for Wimmera residents and visitors.
-The Central Activity District will become increasingly attractive for the services sector, professional and creative businesses and entrepreneurs.
-THEME 4 Public Sector Industry Horsham's health and education sector will continue to develop to meet the needs of the Wimmera Region and provide high quality services to the community THEME 5 Destination Horsham Horsham will become a strong recognisable brand in key markets and be renowned for its liveability, quality service sector, strong community values, food and creative industry.
+Best Practice in Horsham Rural City will be a leader in economic development THEME 1 Economic practices and embed a proactive open for business attitude across the Development organisation THEME 2 Primary Industries Horsham Rural City and its partners will continue to facilitate growth in primary industries including agriculture, processing, mining and renewable energy THEME 3 A Vibrant Central Activity District Horsham Central Activity District will continue to develop into a vibrant hub which supports services for Wimmera residents and visitors.
+The Central Activity District will become increasingly attractive for the services, sector, professional and creative businesses and services to the community Horsham will become a strong recognisable brand in key markets and be renowned for its liveability, quality service sector, strong community THEME 5 Destination Horsham values, food and creative industry.
 Tourism product and events will develop to drive visitors to the region to explore nature based assets and attend unique events and festivals.
-THEME 6 Economic Infrastructure Horsham Rural City will work towards attracting investment in critical infrastructure projects that support the economy including passenger rail services, dual carriage highway and Horsham Bypass, WIFT, the Aerodrome and IT/telecommunications.